Mérida, Yucatán: Food

 Yucatán food is its own unique style and is very different from what most people consider "Mexican" food.
-It includes influences from the local Mayan cuisine, as well as Caribbean, Mexican, European and Middle Eastern foods.
+It includes influences from the local Maya cuisine, as well as Caribbean, Mexican, European and Middle Eastern foods.
 Tropical fruit, such as coconut, pineapple, plum, tamarind and mamey are often used in Yucatán cuisine.

 There are many regional dishes.
 Some of them are: